dermatthias/journal/README.md

 # Journal: A simple personal journal  #

 ### Introduction
-This is a simple Flask webapp to keep a daily journal, or whatever interval you like.
+This is a simple Flask webapp to keep a daily journal, or at whatever interval you like.

 This is inspired by the book ['59 seconds'](http://richardwiseman.wordpress.com/books/59-seconds-think-a-little-change-a-lot/) by Richard Wiseman and the blog post ['Keeping a journal'](http://zachholman.com/posts/keeping-a-journal/) by Zach Holman (@holman).
-They both emphasize the importance to keep a journal, both for remembering things, reliving memories and to keep you happy (read Richards book on happiness, really).
+They both emphasize the importance to keep a journal, both for remembering things, reliving memories and to keep you happy (read Richards book and the chapter on happiness).

 ### Features
-I wanted to make this really simple to write entries and to save the important metadata parts of an journal entry (location, date and, on the TODO list, photos).
+I wanted to make this really simple to write entries and to save only the most important metadata of an journal entry (location, date and, on the TODO list for this webapp, photos).

 So all you do is write your entry (markdown support here!), place a marker on the map and you are done.

+**Please note that this webapp does nothing in respect of authentication, authorization or anything like that.**
+If you run it on a public server, everyone will be able to see, edit or delete your entries.
+I run my journal on a Raspberry Pi on my local network at home.
+Work really well.

 ### Setup
 This is a [Flask](http://flask.pocoo.org/) app.
-SO basically all you need is to setup flask, install the dependencies (see below) and run
+So basically all you need is to setup flask, install the dependencies (see below) and run

     python journal.py

+This starts the Flask development server, which could be enough for your usecase.
+But its also possible to set it up via wsgi/nginx, apache, etc. You name it.
+It's just a default python webapp.
+The Flask documentation gives a [good overview](http://flask.pocoo.org/docs/0.10/deploying/) for all kinds of deployment types.

 ### Dependencies
-Flask
+* Flask
-Flask-SQLAlchemy
+* Flask-SQLAlchemy
-markdown2
+* markdown2

+(all available via pip)

+### TODO
+* Photos
+* Live markdown preview

 ### License